-We’re running a water skills course for displaced young people in Surrey this summer.
-The aim of the course is to build confidence in the water, improve swimming skills and, where relevant to personal experiences, to help overcome water trauma associated with their journey to reach the UK.
+We ran a water skills course in the summer.
+Our aim was to build confidence in the water, improve swimming skills and to help displaced young people overcome water trauma associated with their journey to reach the UK.

 Last year, on a beach in Devon during our annual summer camp, we noticed one of our young people sitting with his back to the sea and looking shaken.
 “I can’t even look at the water,” B told us.
 We listened as he talked about his three-day journey crossing the Mediterranean on an overcrowded boat, broken, leaking-fuel and smelling of vomit.
 “I knew I had to cross the sea,” he said.
 “I didn’t know if the boat would make it.
 But I didn’t care.”

 Such journeys are well-documented: precarious at best, and often fatal.
 But it is sheer desperation that drives people onto these boats and there is no space for rational assessment of safety (and the smugglers know this).

 This is a story we hear time and again, and it’s the reason we got in touch with Salim from SwimLab… to ask his advice on how we could support young people, like B, to feel confident around water again.

 “Teach them to swim,” he said simply.

 So that’s what we did.

 Our pilot Water Skills Course took place thanks to the combined generosity of Nuffield Health Club in Guildford who kindly donated the use of their pool; of Elmbridge CAN who funded travel costs and paid for swimwear and goggles for the participants; and of Salim, who gave us his time, his infinite patience and his astounding ability to build trust in the place of fear.

 “It’s not about language,” Salim told us, “it’s about communicating the feeling of being in water – of being safe enough to let go, and to do it by yourself.”